cmdoret/HiC_scrambler/README.md

 The pipeline requires a genome (fasta format) and an optional Hi-C library (fastq format).
 If no library is supplied, a synthetic library will be generated from the genome to generate a matrix with a simple gradient without particular 3D structure.

-A YAML configuration file is provided to define profiles.
+A json configuration file is provided to define profiles.
 These profiles dictate the type of SV to generate and their properties (size, frequency, ...).

 ## Output